 There was an overload and the fuse blew.

 The lubrication pump was not pumping sufficiently.

 - Why was it not pumping sufficiently?

 The shaft of the pump was worn and rattling.

-Repeating why five times, like this, can help uncover the root problem and correct it. …get the real cause…which is often hidden behind more obvious symptoms.
+Repeating “why” five times, like this, can help uncover the root of the problem and correct it.
+The real cause is often hidden behind obvious symptoms.

 Do you ask the Five Whys every time you have a bug in your software?

-To hear further explanation from Taiichi Ohno, see chapter 2 of his short book:
+To hear further explanations from Taiichi Ohno, see Chapter 2 of his short book:

 There are many other great ideas in this book.